 In 2003, I moved to the University of Kentucky in Lexington, where I was appointed the Director of Minimally invasive urologic surgery and, in 2006, residency program director.
 I was then named the James F. Glenn Chief of Urology in 2007.
 My clinical interests include Urologic Oncology, minimally invasive and robotic surgery, and living donor nephrectomy.

-Professor of Surgery
+Professor of Urology

-Indiana University, School of Medicine, Indianapolis, Ind.
+Indiana University, School of Medicine, Indianapolis

-Jefferson Medical College, Philadelphia, Pa.
+Jefferson Medical College, Philadelphia

 National Institutes of Health-National Cancer Institute, Bethesda, Md.

-Certifications or Special Training
+Certifications or Special training